lukestanek/plasma_properties_package/docs/_build/html/_sources/examples.rst.txt

 Example: Transport for Different Isotopes and Elements
 ******************************************************

-As mentioned in the *note* in section `The Transport Module`_, the atomic mass and nuclear charge are coupled.
+As mentioned in the *note* in the first section, the atomic mass and nuclear charge are coupled.
 To compute transport for different isotopes of the same element with additional elements, you will need to repeat the nuclear charge in the *Z* array but chance the atomic mass for each isotope.
-Fig. 2 shows a fiagram of the data strcuture returned for the case of multiple isotopes and elements.
+Fig. 2 shows a diagram of the data structure returned for the case of multiple isotopes and elements.

 .. figure:: _images/isotope_ex.png
  :width: 450